mirangod/send-email-from-sheet/README.md

 # send-email-from-sheet
-Code that sends an automatic email from the manual completion of the worksheet.
+Code that sends an automatic email when the spreadsheet is manually filled out.
-Add the script in the Google Sheets Apps Script extension.
+Add the script to the Google Sheets Apps Script extension.